-- Once we tell a member about a complaint, the member must not take legal action about the complaint in a court, tribunal or alternative dispute resolution forum unless: - (a) we have told the member we are no longer handling the complaint; - (b) we agree that we did not deal with the complaint within a reasonable time; - (c) legal action is likely to prevent significant: - (i) risk of physical injury; or - (ii) damage or interference to equipment or infrastructure; - (d) the action is to decide: - (i) whether these Terms of Reference allow us to handle the complaint; and - (ii) the meaning of any part of these Terms of Reference.
+- Once we tell a member about a complaint, the member must not take legal action about the complaint in a court, tribunal, or alternative dispute resolution forum.
+Legal action includes beginning legal proceedings, seeking judgment, or taking other legal action to pursue a debt.
+This prohibition applies unless: - (a) we have told the member we are no longer handling the complaint; - (b) we agree that we did not deal with the complaint within a reasonable time; - (c) legal action is likely to prevent significant:

+- (i) risk of physical injury; or - (ii) damage or interference to equipment or infrastructure; or - (d) the action is to decide: - (i) whether these Terms of Reference allow us to handle the complaint; and - (ii) the meaning of any part of these Terms of Reference.